MatthieuGirard/2015-team-onebeat/README.md

 how :

-1. with differents machines states :
+__I with differents machines states :

 state of the application (AUTHENTIFICATION, WIFI, ...)

-2. with a controler for an activity :
+__II with a controler for an activity :

 observe activity event (click)